chrisisler/ErxiDesk/README.md

 - ```npm start```

 ## To-do
-- refresh button isnt working
+- getProcesses -> async (via q.js)
+- procs -> cant search and sort -> change sortProcs to grab procs from _getProcessDataRowNodes/querySelector
 - Add ability to start processes
 - Add jsx-compatible tests
 - Add a visual notification to show process kill success or error
 - Fix table header and top-bar for processes
 - Add button at bottom of processes table to scroll back to top (unless already at top)
 - Add tabs/header
+- refresh button isnt working